 "I didn't want to believe that - all the talk about the referee.
 I'll never know if he was got at.

 "I went to the board and said we should appeal against our ban.
 They told me I was wasting my time.
 Nobody wanted to do it.

 "So I got my air ticket and went off to Geneva.
 A journalist went with me.
 Everyone thought I had no chance but I got it reduced to two years.
 At least the secretary paid my air fare back."

 Armfield left Leeds in 1978.
 There were offers from teams such as Newcastle, Chelsea and Athletic Bilbao but it turned out to be the end of his managerial career.

 The fans in Grimsby wanted Venables

-Armfield combined a long career in the media - best known as a brilliant summariser for Radio 5 live - with a role with the Football Association that saw him recruit both Terry Venables and Glenn Hoddle.
-Venables took England to the semi-finals of Euro 96, Hodddle to the second round at the World Cup in 1998.
+Armfield combined a long career in the media - best known as a brilliant summariser for Radio 5 live - with a role with the Football Association that included him recruiting both Terry Venables and Glenn Hoddle to manage England.
+Venables took the national team to the semi-finals of Euro' 96, Hoddle to the second round at the World Cup in 1998.
 He was sacked in 1999 after comments about disabled people in a newspaper interview.

 "I was not so much part of the Football Association team that appointed Venables - it was me!